RaneKun/YT-Downloader-by-Rane/README.md

 Well good question lad!
 You can ofc use Handbrake here directly which has a far better UI than mine, (but not a cultured one 😆) but this compressor uses [Handbrake CLI](https://handbrake.fr/downloads2.php) as mentioned [before](#video-compressor) **And another very important part** handbrake won't retain metadata which is the whole reason why I started this project in the first place 😤 But my compressor will retain all metadata _just like how the downloader does_ 😁

+--> And also my current `handbrake preset.json` config file is already a good balance between quality and file size which is good for both daily use and in use with my downloader 😄

 This is for the curious geeks 🤓
 =